RP6502-RIA-W¶

 Set Time Zone: To use local time instead of UTC, set your time zone with

 SET TZ.
 UseHELP SET TZfor guidance.
 Daylight saving adjustments are automatic if your locale observes them.
+The RP6502-OS provides programmatic access to the clock and time zone.

 Once WiFi and time zone are configured, timekeeping is automatic.